 - An opportunity to cut down unnecessary costs with the pay-as-you-go model

-- Dependance on the internet quality and cloud service provider
+- Dependance on the quality of Internet connection and cloud service provider

 - Less control over your data as compared to local storage or NAS